ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

    only the new log.

-The final tree size and root hash of the prior log must be distributed to users in a way that guarantees all users have a globally-consistent view.
+The final tree size and root hash of the prior log must be distributed to users in a way that guarantees all users have a globally consistent view.
 This can be done either by storing them in a well-known label of the new log, or with the application's code distribution mechanism.